YunoHost/doc/postinstall.md

 Once the post-installation finished, check if you can access to your server with your web-browser.
 If it is not the case, a few more configuration steps may be required.

-Do not hesitate to come on our [support chatroom](/support) if you need help.